-This past month, M and I have experienced a pretty big change, welcoming a new addition to our little family.
+This past month, we experienced a pretty big change, welcoming a new addition to our little family.
 We’ll call him Little Linguist for now. 😉

-Before having kids, M and I spoke about our plans regarding language, particularly because we are a bilingual couple living in a monolingual country.
+Before having kids, we spoke about our plans regarding language, particularly because we are a bilingual couple living in a monolingual country.
 M’s family speaks one language and mine speaks another, and we agreed that we wanted our kids to speak both languages.

 But then I started studying Mandarin and fell head over heels for the language and while my public goal was to sit and pass the HSK 4 exam, my secret goal was to learn the language well enough to use it with our children (although it took some convincing for M to be on board with this one).
 And ironically, I found out I was pregnant with Little Linguist the night before my exam.